Location: London Congestion charge zone

 Nearest Metro Station: Victoria, Hyde Park Corner, Green Park

 Time required for sightseeing: 2 to 2 Â½ hours

 The Palace of Buckingham with 775 rooms is partially accessible to visitors regularly.
-At the time of Annual Summer Opening in August and September the State Rooms of the Palace are opened to visitors.
-These State Rooms have an enviable collection of sculptures by Chantrey and Canova, paintings by Rubens, Rembrandt, Canaletto, Poussin, Claude and Vermeer.
+At the time of the Annual Summer Opening in August and September, the State Rooms of the Palace are opened to visitors.
+These State Rooms have an enviable collection of sculptures by Chantrey and Canova, paintings by Rubens, Rembrandt, Canaletto, Poussin, Claude, and Vermeer.
 Visitors also get to see the finest French and English furniture and porcelain from Sí¨vres.

 History of Buckingham Palace

 In 1761 George III bought the Buckingham House for his Queen Charlotte as a comfortable family residence close to St. Jame’s Palace where most of the court functions were held.
 1762 onwards, renovation began as per designs by Sir William Chambers for which the cost involved was Â£73,000.
 Thereafter in 1820, when George IV became the British king he set out reconstructing the Buckingham House.
 Under the able guidance of architect John Nash, he began reconstruction of the Buckingham House into Buckingham Palace at a cost of Â£450,000.
 Keeping the main block intact, George IV added a new wing representing French neo-classical architecture at the garden side facing west.
 These rooms constructed since John Nash’s time still remain as they were.
 Subsequently, the Marble Arch was built in the center of a courtyard in remembrance of the British naval victories in Waterloo and Trafalgar.

 Queen Victoria was incidentally the first British monarch to take up residence in Buckingham Palace in 1837.